 How to Bring Eggs to Room Temperature: Should you forget to bring your eggs to room temperature by setting them out for an hour before starting recipe, do not worry.
 To quickly bring eggs to room temperature, fill a medium bowl with warm tap water—not hot, but warm so the eggs do not cook.
 Carefully place the eggs into the bowl of water so they are fully submerged.
 Allow eggs to soak for 10 to 15 minutes.
 Remove eggs from water and towel dry.
 Eggs should now be at room temperature and ready to use in recipe.

-How To Properly Rap Cake Pans: Hold each pan a few inches above the counter (2 to 3 inches will do) then carefully drop pans flatly onto countertop 2 to 3 times.
+How To Properly Rap Cake Pans: Hold each pan a few inches above the counter (2 to 3 inches or 5 to 7.5 cm will do) then carefully drop pans flatly onto countertop 2 to 3 times.
 This step will expel any air bubbles and will ensure nice level baked cake layers.

 To Make a Rose Cake: You will need 1½ recipes of Strawberry-Raspberry Mascarpone Buttercream, about 8¼ cups (1,980 ml).
 This will make just enough to frost, fill, and pipe roses as shown for a 3-layer, 8-inch (20 cm) round cake.